estebanlm/pharo-filesystem-st/README.md

 pharo-filesystem-st
 ===================

-An FileSystem implementation representing all the structures in a Pharo image
+A FileSystem implementation representing all the structures in a Pharo image